William Ernest Smith

 He was president of the Murray School District board, a member of the Murray fire department since 1910, ex- president of the Utah State Firemen’s Association and past president of the Murray Lions Club.

-He served as vice-president of the International Fire Chiefs Association, which was rare for a volunteer fire chief at that time.
+He served as vice-president of the International Fire Chiefs Association, a notable achievement for a volunteer fire chief at the time.
 Murray City used volunteer firemen until the latter half of the twentieth century.

 He died in a nursing home in 1973.